For immediate release: 2 August 2012

 For the Eisteddfod Chair, the flow starts from the floor, comes up through the leg, continues through the arm and up into the back.
 By twisting and bending the wood into shape using steaming and laminating techniques, it makes a very slender, lightweight but strong piece of furniture.

 Steaming wood results in it setting much harder than when in its natural state.
 Therefore Andrew has spent a number of years perfecting this technique to ensure that when strips of steam-bent wood are glued to form a laminate the glue line isn’t visible.
 This creates much more visually appealing furniture, where the shape and movement through these components appears effortless and graceful.
 The added benefits of furniture made in this way are its strength and weight.
 Whereas solid wood retains natural strength, it can be heavy.
 Laminates use less wood so are much lighter, while maintaining a physical strength that belies their appearance.

 The Eisteddfod Chair is made from White Ash and measures 550 x 550 x 1700mm.

 The National Eisteddfod of Wales runs from 4-11 August 2012 in the Vale of Glamorgan (http://www.eisteddfod.org.uk/english/).

 Andrew Lane is available for interviews and/or photo opportunities during the run-up to the festival and with the chair during the festival, at times to be specified.

-"The 2012 Eisteddfod Chair" (below) is a short film about the making of the Chair.
-It is embedded here and also viewable at www.andrewlanefurniture.co.uk/eisteddfod-film/ or on Vimeo.
+“The 2012 Eisteddfod Chair” (below) is a short film about the making of the Chair.
+It is embedded below and also viewable at www.andrewlanefurniture.co.uk/eisteddfod-film/ and downloadable on Vimeo.